 3 .
 A virtual Assistant contract provides protection

-A VA contract ensures that in case something unexpected happened to you and your Va’s working relationship.
+A VA contract ensures that something unexpected happens to you and your Va’s working relationship.
 Or supposing the VA is not delivering what is expected.
 You have a written agreement and signed proof that will cover all of these possible causes of action.

 What Should be on a Virtual Assistant Contract